17 min read

 6. Do WordPress marketplace plugins work with WooCommerce?

-Yes, most marketplace plugins integrate with WooCommerce for payments, products, commissions, and order management.
+Most marketplace plugins integrate with WooCommerce for payments, products, commissions, and order management.
+WP Sell Services is an exception - it handles service marketplaces without requiring WooCommerce.

 7. Can vendors manage products from the frontend?